-The Wall Street Journal reports today however, that significant amount of data has been obtained by Chinese hackers, several terabytes in fact, related to design and electronics.
+The Wall Street Journal reports today, however, that a significant amount of data has been obtained by Chinese hackers, several terabytes in fact, related to design and electronics.

 Oh dear, that can’t be good.

-No doubt stable doors are firmly being shut as we speak but what value is the data and whodunnit?
+No doubt stable doors are firmly being shut as we speak but what value are the data and what whodunnit?